 With this information, which should have been collected as expeditiously as possible, a decision will be made regarding grade level placement.
+As a general rule, all students are placed in their age-appropriate grade level.
 Under no circumstances will a student be placed in a grade level that is more than one year below his/her chronological age.
 Although it may seem logical to place a language minority child at a grade level that matches the kind of English skills he/she needs to acquire, it would be a great disservice to the child both socially and cognitively to do so.
 The district is obligated to provide a structured language support program that meets the language, as well as content area, needs of the student consistent with state and federal statutes and case law precedent.